maheshpatnam/MockServer/ReadMe.md

 How to start mock server in   MAC:
 -> go to inside project
 -> open mac terminal
+-> enter npm install
 -> enter npm start